dharshanpt/19AI547-Blockchain-for-Business/Ex_No_5_Zero-Knowledge Proof (ZK) Private Voting System.md

 To implement a fully private and transparent voting system using Zero-Knowledge Proofs (ZKPs).
 This ensures that votes are counted fairly without revealing who voted for whom.

 # Algorithm:

-Step 1: Voter Registration
-Each voter generates a secret vote key and submits a commitment (hashed vote) to the contract.
+Step 1: Each voter creates a secret and makes a hidden (hashed) commitment of their vote.

-Step 2: Voting Process
-Voters submit their votes privately using a hash, without revealing their choice.

-Step 3: ZK Verification
-The contract verifies if a vote belongs to a registered voter but does not reveal the actual vote.

-Step 4: Vote Counting
-Once voting ends, the contract reveals the final tally without linking votes to individuals.
+Step 2: Voters register by submitting their hidden commitment to the smart contract.

+Step 3: During the voting period, voters wait without revealing their actual vote.

+Step 4: After voting ends, voters reveal their secret and choice to the contract.

+Step 5: The contract checks if the revealed vote matches the original commitment and counts it.

+Step 6: Finally, the total votes are announced without revealing who voted for whom.

 # Program:

+### Developed by: DHARSHAN PT
+### Register number: 212223230046
+### Date: 28/04/2025
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;